2025 McNeese Cowboys football team

-The 2025 McNeese Cowboys football team represents McNeese State University in the 2025 NCAA Division I FCS football season.
-The Cowboys play their home games at Cowboy Stadium in Lake Charles, Louisiana, and compete in the Southland Conference.
-They are led by eleventh-year head coach Matt Viator, who is back as head coach after previously coaching the Cowboys from 2006 to 2015.
+The 2025 McNeese Cowboys football team represented McNeese State University in the 2025 NCAA Division I FCS football season.
+The Cowboys played their home games at Cowboy Stadium in Lake Charles, Louisiana, and competed in the Southland Conference.
+They were led by eleventh-year head coach Matt Viator, who was back as head coach after previously coaching the Cowboys from 2006 to 2015.